better-together-org/community-engine-django/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-better_together_community_engine could always use more documentation, whether as part of the
+better_together could always use more documentation, whether as part of the
-official better_together_community_engine docs, in docstrings, or even on the web in blog posts,
+official better_together docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback